By SafBaby Founders Sandra Blum and Samantha Fox Olson

 Limits of Formaldehyde in Textiles

-Japan and some European countries (Austria, Finland, Germany, Norway and Netherlands and others), laid down national legislation restricting the presence of formaldehyde in textile products.
+Japan and some European countries (Austria, Finland, Germany, Norway, the Netherlands and others) laid down national legislation restricting the presence of formaldehyde in textile products.

-For example in Germany, following label must be added to textiles: “Contains Formaldehyde.
-It is recommended to wash this garment before the first use to avoid irritation of the skin” (This notice must be shown either on the product itself, its packaging or its label.)
+For example in Germany, the following label must be added to textiles: “Contains Formaldehyde.
+It is recommended to wash this garment before the first use to avoid irritation of the skin.”
+This notice must be shown either on the product itself, its packaging or its label.

 It is commonly used in the textile manufacturing industry as a stain resistant mechanism, to fix color to a fabric, to give a permanent press effect, to stop shrinking and to make fabric more flame resistant.
 Also, to prevent mildew, manufacturers use formaldehyde to treat clothes that have to be shipped a long way (Asia to the United States).